 Dynamic vs Static Stretching

-It’s not the physical activity that gets put in the spotlight like weightlifting or athletic training, but stretching is just as important (if not more so).
+It’s not the physical activity that gets put in the spotlight like weightlifting, running, or sports-specific training but stretching is just as important.
 Let’s take a look at the benefits of stretching, how it can help your fitness results and day-to-day activities, and which form is best for you to use.

 What is Static Stretching?